Aliases for ADGRG1 Gene

 UniProtKB/Swiss-Prot for ADGRG1 Gene

-Involved in cell adhesion and probably in cell-cell interactions.
-Regulates the migration of neural precursor cells.
-Receptor for collagen III/COL3A1 in the developing brain and involved in regulation of cortical development, specifically in maintenance of the pial basemant membrane integrity and in cortical lamination.
-Binding to the COL3A1 ligand inhibits neuronal migration and activates the RhoA pathway by coupling to GNA13 and possibly GNA12.
-Isoforms show differences in receptor signaling, specifically in serum response element (SRE) transcriptional activation upon overexpression.
-Overexpression inhibits melanoma tumor growth and metastasis and, during melanoma progression, regulates VEGFA production and angiogenesis through PRKCA; unprocessed GPR56 is inhibiting and GPR56 NT is activating angiogenesis.
-Required for normal cortical development and regulation of neuroprogenitor cells proliferation.
+Receptor involved in cell adhesion and probably in cell-cell interactions.
+Mediates cell matrix adhesion in developing neurons and hematopoietic stem cells.
+Receptor for collagen III/COL3A1 in the developing brain and involved in regulation of cortical development, specifically in maintenance of the pial basement membrane integrity and in cortical lamination (By similarity).
+Binding to the COL3A1 ligand inhibits neuronal migration and activates the RhoA pathway by coupling to GNA13 and possibly GNA12 (PubMed:22238662).
+Plays a role in the maintenance of hematopoietic stem cells and/or leukemia stem cells in bone marrow niche (By similarity).
+Plays a critical role in cancer progression by inhibiting VEGFA production threreby inhibiting angiogenesis through a signaling pathway mediated by PRKCA (PubMed:16757564, PubMed:21724588).
+Plays an essential role in testis development (By similarity).